rackerlabs/support-how-to/content/rackspace-email/dns-record-definitions.md

 ### A Record
-– “Address Record”.
-This is the most basic DNS record type.
+**A Record** (Address Record) is the most basic DNS record type.
 It’s function is to point a domain or subdomain to an IP address

 Example: